Depression: 7 Powerful Tips to Help You Overcome Bad Moods

 5. Incorporate structure into every day.
 A lack of scheduled activities and inconsistent routines can increase feelings of helplessness and a loss of control over the direction of your life.
 Adding a plan to your day can help you regain that sense of control and decrease the feeling that you’re just a passive participant in life.

-Action-plan: The following guide may help you develop structure and assess whether your time is well-spent based upon your productivity and moods.
-On a paper or word document, make five columns:
+Action plan: The following guide may help you develop structure and assess whether your time is well-spent based upon your productivity and moods.
+On a paper or in a text document, make five columns:

 1. Time of day:

 - Late afternoon (3pm—5pm)

 2. What you plan to do (complete the night before)

 3. What you actually did (if different from your plans)

 4. How you felt about what you did (rate your mood on a scale of 1-10)